firthmj/is-10/docs/APIs.md

 ### Authorization Code Grant Flow

-This flow can be used for any NMOS interaction.
+This flow is permitted for any NMOS interaction.

 ![Authorization Flow](images/authorization_flow.png)

 ### Client Credentials Grant Flow

-This flow can only be used in specific interactions.
+This flow is only permitted for some specific interactions.
 Refer to [BCP-003-02][BCP-003-02] for permitted uses of this grant.

 ![Client Credentials Flow](images/client_credentials_flow.png)